MadLadSquad/MadLadSquadSite/README.md

 1. [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that creates needed folders and files when first installing UDE
 1. [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed
 1. [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) - An implementation of the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

-### UntitledDesktopFlow
-1. [UDFApplicationLauncher](https://github.com/MadLadSquad/UDFApplicationLauncher) - An application launcher for UDF, to be developed
-1. [UDFPanel](https://github.com/MadLadSquad/UDFPanel) - A desktop panel for UDF, to be developed

 ### Multilingual
 1. [Youyin](https://github.com/MadLadSquad/YouyinWeb) - A website for learning how to write Chinese characters and other scripts